House Speaker David Ralston: Lingering tax Q’s, $1M loan

 - 2007-08: $34,650

-Lobbyists have reported paying for meals and other gifts for Ralston valued at more than $73,000 since 2008, but virtually nothing since July 2012, when Republican primary voters overwhemingly endorsed a $100 gift cap.
-(The Georgia Chamber of Commerce treated him to a $28 Eggs and Issues breakfast in January 2013.)
+Lobbyists have reported paying for meals and other gifts for Ralston valued at more than $73,000 since 2006, but virtually nothing since July 2012, when Republican primary voters overwhelmingly endorsed a $100 gift cap.

 In November 2010, Ralston accepted a $17,279 trip to Europe from a lobbyist promoting high-speed ground transportation.
 The speaker’s chief of staff, their spouses and Ralston’s two children accompanied him.